 (c) “Ballot-level comparison audit” shall have the meaning set forth in Elections Code section 15366(b).
-In performing this type of risk-limiting audit, the elections official shall export a cast vote record from the voting system for every cast ballot and cast voter verified paper audit trail containing the contest(s) under audit.
-The cast number of cast vote records must be exported in a way that enables the elections official to determine whether the number of cast vote records matches the number of ballots physically accounted for in the ballot manifest and to find the particular physical ballot or voter-verified paper audit trail associated with each cast vote record.
+In performing this type of risk-limiting audit, the elections official shall export a cast vote record from the voting system for every cast ballot card and cast voter verified paper audit trail containing the contest(s) under audit.
+The cast number of cast vote records must be exported in a way that enables the elections official must determine whether the number of cast vote records matches the number of ballot cards physically accounted for in the ballot manifest and to find the particular physical ballot card or voter-verified paper audit trail associated with each cast vote record.

+[Comment: cast vote records aren’t “cast” and they aren’t even a record of “casting”.
+They are a record resulting from tabulation – a step much separated from the casting.

-(d) “Ballot manifest” means a detailed description of how the ballots are stored and organized, listing the unique physical location of each and every ballot card cast in the election in such a way that individual ballot cards or batches of ballot cards can be found, retrieved, and examined manually.
+(d) “Ballot manifest” means a detailed description of how the ballot cards are stored and organized, listing the unique physical location of each and every ballot card cast in the election in such a way that individual ballot cards or batches of ballot cards can be found, retrieved, and examined manually.
+The ballot manifest may also identify the style(s) of the contents for efficiency in sorting ballots for purposes of audit and recount but only if this information is obtained prior to tabulation and not derived from the voting system.

 (e) “Ballot-polling Ballot polling audit” shall have the meaning set forth in Elections Code section 15366(c).
 In examining voter markings, the elections official shall perform a hand-to-eye, human interpretation of voter markings but shall not compare those interpretations to the corresponding cast vote records nor to how the voting system tabulated those ballots.

-(f) “Batch comparison audit” means a type of risk-limiting audit in which elections officials examine voter markings on randomly selected batches of ballots, in randomly selected batches of ballots seeking strong evidence that the reported tabulation outcome is correct.
+(f) “Batch comparison audit” means a type of risk-limiting audit in which elections officials examine voter markings on randomly selected batches of ballot cards, in randomly selected batches of ballot cards seeking strong evidence that the reported tabulation outcome is correct.
 This type of risk-limiting audit involves the following steps:

-(1) The elections official divides the ballots cast in the contests under audit into physically identifiable groups, such as the ballots cast in different precincts or vote centers.
+(1) The elections official divides the ballot cards cast in the contests under audit into physically identifiable and manageable groups, such as the ballots cast in different precincts or vote centers, taking care not to create linkages between voter and ballot card in the process.

+[Comment: For example if batches of voter identified envelopes are kept separate but intact from identical batches of removed ballot cards, any rare style in that batch will be identifiable as to the identity of the voter.]

-(2) The elections official exports vote subtotals from the voting system for each such physically identifiable group of cast ballots.
+(2) The elections official exports vote subtotals from the voting system for each such physically identifiable group of cast ballot cards.

-(3) The elections official verifies that the number of ballots according to these subtotals does not exceed the number of ballots physically accounted for in the ballot manifest.
+(3) The elections official verifies that the number of ballot cards according to these subtotals does not exceed the number of ballot cards physically accounted for in the ballot manifest

+[Comment: For this step to be meaningful, the “physical accounting” of the ballot manifest must not be a produce of a voting system step.
+If this accounting takes place after scanning, errors of ballot handling may not be caught by the audit.]

-(4) The elections official compares some or all of those batch-level subtotals to subtotals derived by hand-to-eye, human interpretation of voter markings from the corresponding ballots marked by the voter or the voter verified paper audit trail, as defined by Elections Code section 19271.
+(4) The elections official compares some or all of those batch-level subtotals to subtotals derived by hand-to-eye, human interpretation of voter markings from the corresponding ballot cards marked by the voter or the voter verified paper audit trail, as defined by Elections Code section 19271.

 (g) “Cast vote record” shall have the meaning set forth in Elections Code section 15366(d).
 The cast vote record shall be generated by the voting system.